rook/rook/Documentation/CRDs/Cluster/external-cluster/external-cluster.md

 2. Exec to the toolbox pod and execute create-external-cluster-resources.py with needed options to create required [users and keys](#1-create-all-users-and-keys).

 !!! important
     For other clusters to connect to storage in this cluster, Rook must be configured with a networking configuration that is accessible from other clusters.
-Most commonly this is done by enabling host networking in the CephCluster CR so the Ceph daemons will be addressable by their host IPs.
+Most commonly this is done by enabling host networking in the CephCluster CR so the Ceph daemons will be addressable by their host IPs and also enabling CSI_ENABLE_HOST_NETWORK on operator.yaml for csi pods.